Cometi951/NYTimes-Milan/README.md

 # NY Times - Milan's Exercise

 to install and Run
--> Download zip or copy jusy URL and past into Android Git.
+-> Download zip or copy jusy URL and paste into Android Git.
 -> wait for Gradle build. once build completed just click on Run button with selected Emulator or Device.